Programming and procedural support to the Senate and the legislative process.

 Receipt, dissemination and storage of documents.

-Secretariat support to the Appropriations, Staffing and Security, Selection of Bills, and Publications committees.
+Secretariat support for the Appropriations, Staffing and Security; Publications; Selection of Bills; and Senators’ Interests committees.

 |Procedural advice and legislative documents are accurate and timely.

 ||Advice was given as required.
 Legislative documents were accurate and produced within required timeframes.